 Ashfield

-Ashfield continues to have a strong agricultural industry which is an important part of the local economy.
-Local farmers produce fiber from sheep and goats, grow fresh vegetables, apples, peaches and blueberries.
-In addition, the area produces honey, maple syrup, Christmas trees, eggs, meat and dairy products.
+Today, Ashfield continues to have an agricultural industry.
+Many local farmers produce fiber from sheep, grow fresh vegetables, produce meat and dairy products, honey, and maple syrup, and grow Christmas trees.
 The Ashfield Farmer's Market is located on the Town Common from May to October.

 Ashfield is part of the hill-towns of western Franklin County.
 It is conveniently located 30 minutes from Northampton and Greenfield and only 15 minutes from Shelburne Falls.